About Probate: A Few Common Questions

 My family and I believe that our loved one’s assets are all included in trusts.
 Will probate be necessary?

 You are fortunate, indeed, that your deceased family member was proactive and thorough in estate planning.
+If a decedent had creditors or failed to put all of their assets into the trust, probate might be necessary.
 To prevent unexpected legal troubles, consult with an attorney to make sure you have uncovered all assets and addressed all legal requirements.

 I have been named as the executor for an estate.
 What steps will I need to take to fulfill my obligations?